khald14/FitnessApp/README.md

 This project was built by using Java, firbase, Android studio.

 ### `The App Includes`
--Register view using firebase phone Auth
+-Register view using firebase phone Auth.
--Edit Profile Activity
+-Edit Profile Activity.
--Packages Activity
+-Packages Activity.
--Exercises Activity
+-Exercises Activity.
--Specific Exercise Activity
+-Specific Exercise Activity.

 ### `App description`
 - The user can sign in to the system using his phone number, the system send him an OTP code to his number in order to verify him.